{//% unless portal.user.is_agent %} Tickets

 The determination of an Oxygen Escape Route also must take into account airport suitability, such as which airports are able or not able to accommodate the aircraft in the event of a depressurization emergency.

 NAVBLUE Flight Plan automatically generates Oxygen Escape Routes if the Oxygen Endurance time is set in FOMS Menu 220 (Aircraft Characteristics Program).
 Some format changes are required to implement this.
 You can contact our NAVBLUE Support on the Support Portal to receive assistance.
+For further information, please refer to Escape Routes Manual.

 Oxygen Endurance Penalty